xVolkov/chatgpt-education-platform/README.md

 # EduGPT-Assist: AI-Powered Educational Platform
-EduGPT is an innovative educational platform enhanced with ChatGPT Assistants, designed to revolutionize learning experiences.
-At its core, a Python Flask backend manages the MongoDB database, handling all educational platform operations, while a separate JavaScript backend interacts with the OpenAI API to manage the ChatGPT Assistants.
+EduGPT-Assist revolutionizes education with ChatGPT assistants.
+The platform includes interactive lessons, personalized tutoring, and intelligent Q&A. A Python Flask backend manages user data and platform operations in a MongoDB database, while a JavaScript backend interfaces with the OpenAI API for real-time assistant interactions.
+The platform supports multimedia content uploads, customizable learning paths, and real-time performance analytics, enhancing the learning experience for students and educators alike.

 ## How to Run the Application Locally ##
 To set up and run SmartLearnAI on your local machine, follow these steps: